Lily101104/lily101104.github.io/index.md

 **LEGACY**

  As the years come and go as do people.
-Our section expands and shrinques each year with people coming in, yet our legacy remain, as do our traditions.
-The imprint that people have on our lives inspires us and others drive to be better.
-What is our legacy?
+Our section expands and shrinks each year with people coming in, yet our legacy remains, as do our traditions.
+The imprint that people have on our lives inspires us and drive others to do better.
+What is the legacy you will leave behind?
 Who will carry it out?
 Who will the next Drumline consist of?

  **To the Drumline of 2017-2018**